 Once you've decided which Field Set is best, you'll click or drag and drop it on the form.
 You'll want to adjust the General Info, and Conditions.
 Then, you'll want to drag the fields you wish to duplicate within that field set.
 In the example below, the Name and Email Contact Fields were added into the Person Field Set.
 The registrant now has the option to Add Another Emergency Contact if they'd like.

 Once you've decided on the appropriate fields to collect your data, you can begin to click the fields to add them in the order you need, or drag and drop them to the correct spot.
 As soon as you click and release a field, the Field Property box will appear.
 You'll notice two tabs at the top of most Field Property boxes.

 General Info: customize the name, placeholder (example answer), help text (fine print or instructions), and validation to make field required or optional

-Conditions: do you want field on form always or only if ____ (i.e. the "Select a size" field appears only appears if registrant chooses "Yes" to the "I'd like to purchase a t-shirt" field.)
+Conditions: do you want the field to appear on the form always or only if ____ (i.e. the "Select a size" field only appears if a registrant chooses "Yes" to the "I'd like to purchase a t-shirt" field.)
 You can set more than one condition if necessary.

-If you need to make adjustments on an existing field's properties, click the gear symbol to the far right hand corner of that specific field.
+If you need to make adjustments to an existing field's properties, click the gear symbol at the far right-hand corner of that specific field.